TonyAshworth/emily-cookbook/src/posts/basic-shredded-chicken.md

 title: Basic Shredded Chicken
 date:
 tags:
-- Chicken
+- chicken
-- Crock Pot
+- crock pot
 description: This is excellent to make ahead of time, and use when you are in a rush!

 ---